Scaffolder Censured Over Bounce Back Loan

 A scaffolder from Sunderland who was dishonest in applying for a bounce-back loan has had his bankruptcy restrictions extended.

-Lee Thomas Hobson, 34, had run LTH Scaffolding until December 2019, when he chose to cease trading and began working for a separate company.
+Lee Thomas Hobson, 34, ran LTH Scaffolding until December 2019, when he chose to cease trading and began working for a separate company.

 Despite this, he applied for a government-backed Bounce Back loan, which he received on 12 May 2020.
-Hobson used the money to repay his creditors, rather than for its intended purpose, which is for covering business costs that should have allowed LTH Scaffolding to keep trading.
+Hobson used the money to repay his creditors, rather than for its intended purpose, which is to cover business costs that should have allowed LTH Scaffolding to keep trading.

 An Improper Bounce Back Loan Application